-If a patron has forgotten or temporarily misplaced his library card, he may use his photo i.d. to check out books.
+If a patron has forgotten or temporarily misplaced their library card, they may check out materials using a valid photo ID.
 The card may be replaced for a charge of \$3.00.

 Fines For Late Or Lost Library Materials Are Assessed Per Day As Follows: